 The organisation is operated as a not-for-profit social business and has been a holder of the Social Enterprise Mark since 2010 in recognition of the strong social, ethical and environmental values at its core.

-Commissioners of the specialist provision at The Barton Hill Animal Assisted Therapy Centre include Primary Care Trusts, Social Services, Residential Care Homes, Private Hospitals, other Day Care Providers and individuals with personalised budgets.
+Commissioners of the specialist provision at Hereford Community Farm include local authority Health & Social Care Services, Mental Health Out Patient Services, Residential Care Homes, other Day Service Providers and individuals with personalised budgets.

-Our ethos - 'Enthuse, enable, empower’
+Our Ethos – ‘Enthuse, enable, empower’

-Central to the projects core is the key objective of ‘access for all’ and The Barton Hill Animal Assisted Therapy Centre prides itself on its inclusive approach, welcoming people from all backgrounds and with a range of skills, needs and abilities.
+Central to the projects core is the key objective of ‘access for all’ and Hereford Community Farm prides itself on its inclusive approach, welcoming people from all backgrounds and with a range of skills, aspirations and abilities.

 People’s differences are embraced and their input valued with the emphasis in activities not on an ‘end result’ but on sensory involvement and the experiential learning process.

-The Barton Hill Animal Assisted Therapy Centre offers a diverse range of activities and uses innovative approaches to enable everyone to have ‘hands-on’ involvement.
+Hereford Community Farm offers a diverse range of activities and uses innovative approaches to enable everyone to have ‘hands-on’ involvement.